Apollo117/PySPICE/README.rst

 Python 3 wrapper around the NAIF CSPICE library.
 Released under the BSD license, see LICENSE for details.

 !UNTESTED!
+Note that this does not work yet, as of 11/21/13, if you don't see this text than yay it is working!

 Building PySPICE